 ACM's most prestigious member grade recognizes the top 1% of ACM members for their outstanding accomplishments in computing and information technology and/or outstanding service to ACM and the larger computing community.
 Candidates for Fellow must have 5 years of continuous Professional Membership.

-ACM will formally recognize the 2014 ACM Fellows at its annual Awards Banquet on June 20, 2015, in San Francisco.
+ACM will formally recognize the 2015 ACM Fellows at its annual Awards Banquet in June 2016 in San Francisco, California.